Sliche/camlin_project/README.md

 The docker image used is the one on my docker repository and it is public.
 On first run it will do the database migration and create necessary records.
-As for this application it is only the default user with credentials:
+As for this application it is only the default user with credentials and his default wallet:

 It will also fetch all currencies supported by NBP api and only those currencies will be permitted for API operations.